-Federal law requires Georgia Medicaid to attempt automatic renewal using available data sources before asking you for paperwork.
-When you do receive a renewal packet, ignoring it is the single largest reason families lose Medicaid in Georgia.
+Ignoring a renewal packet can end your Georgia Medicaid coverage even if you still qualify.
+Federal law (42 CFR 435.916) requires the state to attempt an automatic renewal from data it already holds before it ever asks you for paperwork, but when a packet does reach you, it has to come back on time.
 This guide explains how the Georgia Medicaid recertification and renewal cycle works, what to do when your packet arrives, and the 90-day window to recover if you miss the deadline.

 Renew online at Georgia Gateway · Call DFCS: 1-877-423-4746

-This guide explains how the Georgia Medicaid renewal cycle works in 2026, the federal ex parte renewal mandate that is now permanent, the 90-day reconsideration window that lets you reinstate coverage retroactively if you missed the deadline, the special rules for long-term care and waiver populations, children's 12-month continuous eligibility, and the appeal rights when coverage is terminated.
+This guide explains how the Georgia Medicaid renewal cycle works in 2026: the federal ex parte renewal default at 42 CFR 435.916, the 90-day reconsideration window that lets you have coverage reconsidered without a new application if you missed the deadline, the rules for long-term care and waiver populations, children's 12-month continuous eligibility, the appeal rights when coverage is terminated, and the move to 6-month renewals for the expansion-adult population starting January 1, 2027 under the 2025 federal budget law.
+For a history of Georgia's 2023-2024 unwinding of pandemic-era continuous enrollment, see Georgia Medicaid redetermination and unwinding.

 Renewal cycles split into two procedural paths depending on eligibility category:

-- Non-MAGI populations (Aged, Blind, and Disabled, Long-Term Care, Home and Community-Based Services waivers, Medicare Savings Programs, Medically Needy): renewed under the non-MAGI eligibility framework.
-Income verification is similar, but asset verification cannot be ex parted and requires the beneficiary to submit bank statements, retirement account statements, life insurance documentation, and a signed Asset Verification System (AVS) authorization through the state's vendor contract.
+• Non-MAGI populations (Aged, Blind, and Disabled, Long-Term Care, Home and Community-Based Services waivers, Medicare Savings Programs, Medically Needy): renewed under the non-MAGI eligibility framework, which includes an asset test.
+The state must still attempt an ex parte renewal for these beneficiaries, but because federal law requires every state to verify assets at renewal through an Asset Verification System (Section 1940 of the Social Security Act, 42 U.S.C.
+1396w), non-MAGI renewals far less often clear automatically and usually require the beneficiary to submit bank statements, retirement account statements, life insurance documentation, and a signed AVS authorization.

 Ex parte Georgia Medicaid renewal: the federal mandate